pldmgg/WinSSH/README.md

 # WinSSH
 Install OpenSSH-Win64, optionally install ssh-agent and sshd Services.
 Also includes functions to help configure sshd_config, fix permissions, and check keys.

+Compatible with Windows PowerShell 5.1 and PowerShell Core 6.X (on Windows).

 ## Getting Started

 ```powershell